-At the times of hunting and gathering, people didn’t settle in one place, but were supposed to be moving around.
+At the times of hunting and gathering, people didn’t settle in one place, but they were moving around.

 So that when they had a festival of the harvest, they made the kind of an altar of celebration and then it was dismantled each time they moved.

 After they settled down in one place, they built a shrine for the deity as an abode, an altar idea was inherited to a portable shrine.

 It’s said that the Imperial Court made the first portable shrine at Usa Hachimangu as a prayer for national peace due to the riot in Kyushu in 720.

 In 749, female priests of Usa Hachimangu visited Nara when they began constructing the Great Buddha Statue (Vairocana Buddha) in Todaiji.